jonasoesch/mortality/design-decisions.md

 We conclude that the speed improvements where perceptible but now disturbing.
 Still, we naturally selected the faster version.

 ### Informal testing
-Test subjects: Jonathan Ehrengruber
+Test subjects: Jon Eh
 Tag: test_5
 Scenario: Juxtaposed animated
 Date: 30.1.2019
 Questionnare: Q1

 The subject was shown the "demographics" experiment.
 He first tried to understand the relationship between the two graphs and only later started to scroll.
 His first attempt was to scroll with the keyboard.
 This jumped "over" the animation.
 In a second attempt the subject scrolled with the trackpad.
 But as his scroll speed was configured to be very high, the animation just flickered over the screen.
 He interpreted the flicker as an error and never got to see the animation.